 Consider adding your freelancer to payroll

 Depending on how long your relationship will last, it may be easier to add your contractor directly to your company’s payroll—even if they’re not full-time.
-Some payroll services like Gusto can automatically file 1099s and send them to freelancers so you don’t have to deal with it.
+Some payroll services like Gusto can automatically file 1099s and send the forms to freelancers so you don’t have to deal with it.
 Here are more details on how to pay independent contractors.

 Did you know that if you hire independent contractors, you may be more likely to be audited?
 This is why it’s important to keep records carefully.
 Hold on to every single document related to your freelancer (and, again, make sure they’re classified correctly).
 Keep track of contracts, invoices, and proofs of payment, if they’re not done electronically.
 If you use Gusto, your proofs of payment will automatically be stored.

 Enroll in the Electronic Federal Tax Payment System (EFTPS)